 Optery is an interesting option in the data removal space.
 It’s somewhat unique in that it offers a free tier, but at the same time, the paid subscription prices are among the most expensive of any data removal service.

-Optery’s free plan is a nice touch.
+We appreciate that Optery offers a free plan.
 It’ll help you find your data on broker and people search sites, and you can then opt out on your own at no charge.

 If you want to go with the paid options, you get some nice extra features, including the ability to automatically opt out of new data broker sites.